jjermany/Plex-Donate/README.md

 ### Customer dashboard

 Set your PayPal return/landing URL to `https://<your-domain>/dashboard`.
-Subscribers sign in with their PayPal subscription ID and email to view account status, update their preferred streaming address, and generate fresh Wizarr invites on demand.
+Subscribers sign in with their PayPal subscription ID and email to view account status, update their preferred streaming address, and generate fresh Plex invites on demand.

 ## 📱 Progressive Web App